Dresden, c. 1770

-This silver candlestick originates from the Royal Silver Collection of the House of Wettin and, especially, from the property of King of Saxony and Duke of Warsaw Frederick Augustus III/I. On a round, moulded foot, the baluster-form shaft is raised above it, holding a cylindrical nozzle.
+This silver candlesticks originate from the Royal Silver Collection of the House of Wettin and, especially, from the property of King of Saxony and Duke of Warsaw Frederick Augustus III/I. On a round, moulded foot, the baluster-form shaft is raised above it, holding a cylindrical nozzle.

 Frederick Augustus III/I, King and Elector of Saxony and Duke of Warsaw (1750-1827)